-Online, your reputation lasts forever.
+Your online reputation lasts forever.
 Comments you made 7 years ago can still be found, posted photos can be saved and shared, no matter how embarrassing.
-Even public records like mug shots can be accessed, exploited, and shared online.
-Though there’s no cure yet for hauntingly embarrassing photos and off color comments, mug shot websites that once relentlessly taunted individuals with arrest records are beginning to lose steam.
+Even public records like mugshots can be accessed, exploited, and shared online.
+Though there’s no cure yet for hauntingly embarrassing photos and off color comments, mugshot websites that once relentlessly taunted individuals with arrest records are beginning to lose steam.

-Last May, Bill explained the growing reputation management craze of mug shot websites.
-In a nutshell, these sites scrape mug shots from county police websites, and then post them online.
-The mug shot websites may rank very well, and for some, fill the first page of search engine results when searching for a person’s name.
-Clearly, this is terrible from a reputation standpoint, making it difficult for those featured in the photos to find a job, date, or even credit.
+Mugshot websites scrape mugshots from county police websites, and then post them online.
+These sites may rank very well, and for some, fill the first page of search engine results for a person’s name.
+Clearly, this is terrible from a reputation standpoint, making it difficult for those featured in the photos to find a job, date, or even apply for credit.

-If you’ve found your mug shot online and are struggling to remove it, don’t lose hope.
+If you’re struggling with how to remove a mugshot online, don’t lose hope.
 You have options, and the law may be on your side to help.
-You can try to remove your mug shot online by following these methods:
+You can try to remove your mugshot from websites by following these methods:

 - Check the website’s policy.
 Some websites have what they call a “courtesy removal service.”
 If you can prove that you were exonerated or never charged, your photo may be removed.
 Even if the arrest stuck, if you can demonstrate that you’ve turned your life around, the websites may be convinced to take down your photo.
 Communication with the websites is a good first step, but keep in mind that they may not be eager to help.

 - Find out if you’re protected by law.
 Your state may have a law that requires mugshot websites to remove photos upon request.
 Typically, they must be taken down within 30 days of being contacted with the request, or they will be in violation of the law.
 Georgia and Oregon are two states that currently have these laws, and we expect to see more states join their ranks shortly.